 - Tardiness Arriving more than 5 minutes late to class will equate to one hour of class time. - Practical Skills/Scenarios Full attendance of and participation in scheduled Practical Skills/Scenario course days is required due to the critical nature of instruction.
-Missing a scheduled skills/lab day will result in course failure. - Lecture/Classroom The Candidate will be dropped from the course if more than 8 hours of non-lab class time is missed. - Exams Candidates are required to complete all exams within the open exam period.
+Missing a scheduled skills/lab day will result in course failure. - If an absence from a lab session is an emergency, make up time may be considered at the discretion of the course director. - All absence notifications must be sent via email to the course director or lead instructor prior to class start time. - Lecture/Classroom The Candidate will be dropped from the course if more than 8 hours of non-lab class time is missed. - Exams Candidates are required to complete all exams within the open exam period.
 Missed online and in-class exams will result in an exam failure and will count toward the two-exam failure criteria.